-- PAVmed, owns a majority of our voting stock and thus may control certain actions requiring a stockholder vote. - Certain conflicts of interest may arise between us and our affiliated companies, including PAVmed, and in some cases we have waived certain rights with respect thereto. - Our ability to operate our business effectively may suffer if the MSA with PAVmed is insufficient to meet our needs or if, upon the termination of the MSA, we do not cost-effectively establish our own fully functional financial, administrative, operational and other support systems in order to operate as a stand-alone company. - In order to preserve the ability for PAVmed to distribute its shares of our common stock on a tax-free basis for U.S. federal income tax purposes, we may be prevented from pursuing opportunities to raise capital, to effectuate acquisitions or to provide equity incentives to our employees, which could hurt our ability to grow. - Any disputes that arise between us and PAVmed with respect to our past and ongoing relationships could harm our business operations.
+- PAVmed owns a majority of our voting stock and thus it (or any successor to its stake in the Company), may control certain actions requiring a stockholder vote. - If PAVmed's debt is accelerated due to its default under the terms thereof, PAVmed could cease to have voting control of the Company. - Certain conflicts of interest may arise between us and our affiliated companies, including PAVmed, and in some cases we have waived certain rights with respect thereto.

+- Our ability to operate our business effectively may suffer if the MSA with PAVmed is insufficient to meet our needs or if, upon the termination of the MSA, we do not cost-effectively establish our own fully functional financial, administrative, operational and other support systems in order to operate as a stand-alone company. - Any disputes that arise between us and PAVmed with respect to our past and ongoing relationships could harm our business operations.